sndmndss/exchange_volume_bot/README.md

 ```
 IMPORTANT:
 **Quantity of public keys, private keys and proxies must be equal, without it code won't work**
-3. If you are using proxies, add them to the data/proxies.txt file in the format host:port:username:password, one proxy per line.
+2. Add proxy to the data/proxies.txt file in the format host:port:username:password, one proxy per line.

 ## Usage